Self-Avoiding Walks on Cayley Graphs Through the Lens of Symbolic Dynamics: Introduction

 A sub-class of self-avoiding walks that are of special interest are geodesics.
 A geodesic is a shortest path between two points on the Cayley graph.
 We define the geodesic skeleton, $\Xs^g_{G,S}$ of a group $G$ with respect to the generating set $S$ as the set of all bi-infinite geodesics on the corresponding Cayley graph.
 We obtain partial results on the classification of groups that admit geodesic skeletons that are subshifts of finite type, sofic and effective.
 In addition, we show that the characterization of torsion groups through periodic points also holds in this case. \begin{thmx} Let $G$ be a finitely generated group.
 The following are equivalent, \begin{itemize} \item $G$ is a torsion group, \item $\Xs_{G,S}$ is aperiodic for all (some) generating sets $S$, \item $\Xs^g_{G,S}$ is aperiodic for all (some) generating sets $S$. \end{itemize} \end{thmx}

-For the entropy of the geodesic skeleton, we introduce an analog of the connective constant.
+Finally, we introduce a geodesic analog of the connective constant.
 If we take $\Gamma_{G,S}$ the geodesic growth function of $G$ with respect to $S$, we define the geodesic connective constant of a Cayley graph as the limit,

 The geodesic growth of groups has been extensively studied, especially in the case of virtually nilpotent groups~\cite{bridson2012groups,bishop2020virtually,bishop2021geodesic,bodart2023intermediate}.
 As was the case with the skeleton, the entropy of the geodesic skeleton is the logarithm of the geodesic connective constant.
 We are able to explicitly compute the geodesic connective constants for lattices with known (or well approximated) connective constants such as the square grid, ladder graph ($\mathbb{L}$) and hexagonal grid ($\mathbb{H}$): \begin{itemize} \item $\mu^{g}(\Z^2) = 2$, \item $\mu^{g}(\mathbb{L}) = 1$, \item $\mu^{g}(\mathbb{H})=\sqrt{2}$. \end{itemize}